Bachelor of Social Work - BSW Degree

 Become a Social Worker

 Exciting News!
-We are in the early stages of the accreditation process for a new social work degree program (BSW).
+We are in the early stages of the accreditation process for a new bachelors in social work degree program (BSW).
 In February 2018, we were granted Candidacy for Accreditation by the Council on Social Work Education's Commission on Accreditation to offer a new bachelor of social work degree that, once accredited, can put you on a path to becoming a social worker.*

 We anticipate a positive accreditation review as early as 2020, well before the time our Fall 2018 entering freshman class would be ready to graduate in 2022.
 Once Initial Accreditation is obtained, graduates of our BSW program will be eligible to become social workers who are prepared to make a real and lasting difference in the lives of others.